nabilridhwan/WhatsappChatCounter/README.md

 # How to use
 1. Export your chat from WhatsApp (Only available in mobile)
+2. Run the main method in `src > MainMenu`
-2. Select the Chat File from the program
+3. Select the Chat File from the program
-3. Enter the search query
+4. Enter the search query
-4. Profit (?)
+5. Profit (?)